 Hazardous including Asbestos Material Survey

-At least one (1) week prior to demolition, the applicant must prepare a hazardous materials survey of the site and submit to Council a report of the results of the survey.
+At least one (1) week prior to demolition, the developer must prepare a hazardous materials survey of the site and submit to Council a report of the results of the survey.
 Hazardous materials include, but are not limited to, asbestos materials, synthetic mineral fibre, roof dust, PCB materials and lead based paint.
 The report must include at least the following information:

 the location of hazardous materials throughout the site;